Dye Stealer Pregnancy Test: What Does it Mean?

 What can cause a faint T line?

-If it’s not picking up lower levels of hCG, the T line might appear faint.
+It might be early days in your pregnancy, or sometimes, the test sensitivity varies.
+If it's not picking up lower levels of hCG, the T line might appear faint.

 And sometimes it might actually be an evaporation line (when your pee has literally evaporated).
 It can happen to the best of us when too much time has passed between taking the test and checking the results.
+Or sometimes, pregnancy tests just plain expire.

 Should you get a faint T line, the best move is to wait a few days and test again—your body might need more time to increase the hCG levels.
+The same goes for a faint line on first response pregnancy test.

 And, as always, for any doubts or questions, touching base with your healthcare provider is a wise idea.